Skip to main content

 5. Once complete, save your changes by clicking Done.

-Tip: Portaling allows you to click on any data widget on this report and plot the data instantly on this chart.
+๐Ÿง Pro Tip: Portaling allows you to click on any data widget on this report and plot the data instantly on this chart.
 Clicking on the data widget again will reset the chart to its default metric.
-This is a great way to get a varied visualization of performance across a variety of charts and widgets.
+This is a great way to get a varied performance visualization across various charts and widgets.

 Editing Map Widget Appearance